enricobottazzi/ZK-SBT/README.md

 In this library developers are provided with the tooling to issue zero-knowledge proof soul bound tokens (ZK SBTs) and verify them on-chain.
 This library leverages @iden3 [go-libraries](https://github.com/iden3/go-iden3-core) and @iden3 [circuits](https://github.com/iden3/circuits).

-ZKP SBTs allows for the creation of a composable network of trust.
+ZK SBTs allows for the creation of a composable network of trust.
 The token is always visible on chain making impossible for a user to hide the existance of an information when requested.
-The information contained in the claim is obscured using ZKP in order to guarantee privacy.
+The information contained in the claim is obscured using ZK in order to guarantee privacy.
 The only thing stored on chain is the hash of a signed message.

 The proof of concept introduced here is based on this approach.